Nastaranrad/aws-llm-summarization/README.md

    - Compute ROUGE‑1/2/L on test samples
    - Compare *original model* vs *fine‑tuned* vs *LoRA*

-> In the Coursera lab, you’ll see all of the above pieces as separate cells.
-This repo gives you a **clean way** to present the same skills publicly.

 ---

 ## 🧪 Reproduce (locally or SageMaker)